quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part08_4.3.4_Decay_Imp.md

 #### Context of Exponential Decay Limitation

-In natural conditions, where \( N(t) \) can be a small number, the process is statistical rather than continuous.
-Although the fundamental law of nature remains valid, exponential decay (4.24) becomes less accurate as \( N \) decreases.
+In natural conditions, where $N(t)$ can be a small number, the process is statistical rather than continuous.
+Although the fundamental law of nature remains valid, exponential decay (4.24) becomes less accurate as $N$ decreases.

 :p Why does exponential decay become inaccurate for smaller numbers of particles?
 ??x
-Exponential decay becomes inaccurate when the number of particles \( N(t) \) is small because it approximates a continuous process.
+Exponential decay becomes inaccurate when the number of particles $N(t)$ is small because it approximates a continuous process.
 In reality, with few particles, each event (decay) is stochastic and random.
 The discrete nature of particle interactions means that the exponential model's assumptions about a smooth transition are no longer valid.

 For very low numbers of particles, fluctuations become significant, leading to statistical variations that deviate from the expected behavior described by the continuous exponential decay equation. x??